casasglobal-org/psymple/docs/user_guide/getting_started.md

-# Getting started
+# Introduction

+`psymple` is a package designed for general complex systems modelling.
+A complex system is a dynamic system whose interconnectivity produces non-trivial or unexpected behaviour.
+Examples of complex systems exist everywhere, from ecological systems, chemical reactions, economic systems, astronomy and even social networks.

+The [sections below](#where-to-start) give a wide introduction to the structure of `psymple`, why it exists, how to use it, and how to get involved.

+## Installation

 `psymple` is a Python package currently supporting versions `3.10` and higher.

-## Installation

 The latest version of `psymple` is available on [PyPI](https://pypi.org/project/psymple/) and can be installed with `pip`.